-I am an Associate Professor in International Political Economy.
+I am a Reader in International Political Economy.
 Prior to joining the University of Warwick, I studied at the University of Sheffield where I received my PhD in 2008.

 Teaching and supervision

 For 2022/23 I am module director for Politics of International Development (PO203) and lecturer for Making of Economic Policy (EC304).

 I am part of the editorial team for the website I-PEEL: International Political Economy of Everyday Life and the related project with Monash University (2022-2024) 'Global Groupwork: Cross-Border Student Projects on the IPE of Everyday Life'.

 I have supervised the PhD theses below.
 Please get in touch if you are interested in working together on a thesis topic that overlaps with my research interests.

 - The Discontented Farmer: State-Society Relations and Food Security in Rural Tanzania (Marika Mura, completed 2016)